Coronavirus Stimulus Checks – How much will you be getting?

 But… the devil is in the details so, here is the part that no one is talking about:

-Technically the payment is based on your 2020 income!
-Since no one knows their 2020 income yet, it is possible that some may have to pay back part of the money when they file their taxes on April 15, 2021.
+These payments are TAX FREE and do not need to be reported as income.
+However you will be sent a tax form showing the amount because technically the payment is based on your 2020 income!
+Since no one knows their 2020 income yet, it is possible that some may have to pay back part of the money when they file their taxes on April 15, 2021 and there WILL be a reconciliation.
 On the flip side, anyone earning more than the limit, or not claiming their kids in 2018 or 2019, will get the credit later when they file their 2020 taxes.
 Furthermore, anyone owing back taxes or other government debt will have their payment applied to those obligations first.

 The hazard exists if you have changing circumstances.
 For example, if you claimed a child in 2019, but not in 2020, then you would technically have to repay the $500 credit.
 Or if you get the credit and your 2020 income ends up exceeding the phaseout, then in theory, you have to give the money back.